-It was designed to provide equal access to quality educational opportunities.
-It was going to “level the playing field,” as we like to say.
-And it was going to accomplish this by addressing the needs of children from low-income families.
-I believe this would be along the lines of the idea that “a rising tide lifts all boats.”
+ESEA’s design had one goal in mind — providing equal access to quality educational opportunities.
+It focused on leveling the playing field.
+And it was going to accomplish this by first addressing the needs of children from low-income families.
+The policy stood on the principle that “a rising tide lifts all boats.”
 When we improve the educational opportunity for the under-privileged, we improve opportunity for others in the process.

 Right now, the right education battle is the one for clarity.
-We win that battle; all children could have a shot at being fully educated to the limits of their potential.
+Clarity about education policy gives all children a better shot at being fully educated to the limits of their potential.